If you’re looking to create a content strategy for the upcoming year, you need to plan well in advance.

 Don’t be afraid to invest more money

-With the boom of content marketing that’s coming in 2018, it doesn’t pay to be frugal.
+With the boom of content marketing that’s coming, it doesn’t pay to be frugal.
 You shouldn’t throw money around without careful consideration, but don’t be afraid to spend.

 According to research published by Express Writers, content marketing is projected to more than double in under four years.